During the test

-- A technician attaches flat metal discs (electrodes) to your scalp using a special adhesive.
+A technician attaches flat metal discs (electrodes) to your scalp using a special adhesive.
+Sometimes, an elastic cap fitted with electrodes is used instead.
 The electrodes are connected with wires to an instrument that amplifies — makes bigger — the brain waves and records them on computer equipment.
-Some people wear an elastic cap fitted with electrodes, instead of having the adhesive applied to their scalps.
-Once the electrodes are in place, an EEG typically takes 30 to 60 minutes.

 - You relax in a comfortable position with your eyes closed during the test.
 At various times, the technician may ask you to open and close your eyes, perform a few simple calculations, read a paragraph, look at a picture, breathe deeply (hyperventilate) for a few minutes, or look at a flashing light.